tjvantoll/articles/sign-in-with-apple/article.md

 The main appeal of SSO is that users don’t have to create and remember a new set of credentials, allowing them to maintain a one-password lifestyle, without the normal downsides of password reuse.

 However, despite its appeal, SSO has its drawbacks as well.
-Specifically, most SSO providers require that you give the service you’re authenticating with your email address (and sometimes other information as well).
+Specifically, most SSO providers require that you provide your email address (and sometimes other information as well) to the service you’re authenticating with.

 While providing an email address seems innocuous, shady services will often sell lists of email addresses to advertisers or spammers, greatly increasing the spam mail you have to deal with.
 Far worse, even if a service has no malicious intentions, data breaches can expose your email to hackers worldwide, opening up the possibility of attacks on accounts you’ve created around the Web with that same email.